 Hornsey Town Hall Virtual Tours

 Hornsey Town Hall is in the centre of Crouch End, North London.
-The architect Reginald Uren won a competition beating 217 other entrants for the chance to design this important public building.
-His scheme was for an ultra modern building, with clean lines breaking with the Victorian classicism which characterised many town halls around the…
+The architect Reginald Uren won a competition, beating 217 other entrants for the chance to design this important public building.
+His scheme was for an ultra-modern building, with clean lines breaking with the Victorian classicism which characterised many town halls around the country.…